darrenrjones/Lemonade-Clicker-Tycoon/README.md

 ## Getting Started

-Open the game and play...
+Open the game and play...?

 ### Prerequisites